 This type of molasses is less rich and has a lighter color than the other alternatives.
 It’s prepared by boiling beet juice or sugar cane for the first time.
-When used in cooking, light molasses has a sweeter and more appealing flavor than other options since it is less dark.
+When used in cooking, light molasses has a sweeter and more appealing than other options since it is less dark.
 Light molasses is commonly used in baked foods, marinades, and sauces.

 This kind brings the richness and depth of molasses to a new level.
 It’s significantly less sweet and bitter than the others.
 Blackstrap molasses is thick and rich, and it’s frequently used in savory dishes like baked beans.

 Sulfur dioxide is sometimes added to molasses by producers.
 This serves as a preservative and extends the product’s shelf life.
-This technique, however, alters the flavor of molasses and renders it unfit for use in the garden.
+This technique, however, alters the molasses and renders it unfit for use in the garden.